Our series about a simple CNN trained on the MNIST data turns back to some coding.

 So our algorithm will with a high probability lead to OIP images which consist of a combination or a superposition of elementary patterns at multiple locations.
 In this sense an OIP image constructed due to the rule of a maximum average activation is another type of idealization.
 In a real MNIST image the re-occurrence of elementary patterns may not be present at all.
 Therefore, we should be careful and not directly associate the visualization of a pattern created by our algorithm with an elementary OIP or „feature“.

 - The last argument can in some cases also be reverted: There may be unique large scale patterns which can only be detected by filters of higher (i.e. deeper) convolutional levels which filter coarsely and with respect to relatively large areas of the image.
-In our approach such unique patterns may only appear in OIP images constructed for maps of deep convolutional layers.
+In our approach such unique patterns may only appear in OIP images constructed for maps of the deepest convolutional layer.

 Independence of the statistical data of the input image?